jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

 -----

 * What if I want to test what happens when I add ``3`` to a number?
 Wait!
 No more, please!
 I do not want to have to make a change for each new number, there has to be a better way.
 I can use a :ref:`function<what is a function?>` for the parts that repeat.
-I add one
+I add a :ref:`function<what is a function?>` to :ref:`test_why_use_a_function`

   .. code-block:: python
     :lineno-start: 45